How a Prosecutor Proves a Hit-and-Run Case

-With all of the population in Los Angeles, I've handled thousands of hit and run cases over the 26 years of practicing criminal defense.
+With all of Los Angeles's population, I've handled thousands of hit-and-run cases over the 26 years of practicing criminal defense.
 The prosecutors need to prove that you or someone you love who was driving a motor vehicle hit another motor vehicle or was hit by another motor vehicle and got in an accident.

 It doesn't matter whose fault the accident is.
 It matters that there was some sort of property damage.
 That would be the hit, and if someone drove away without exchanging information, that would be the run part of it.